Seah Holdings

 The company's main business area is special steel.
-Its current investments include SeAH Besteel, SeAH CSS, SeAH Special Steel, SeAH Engineering and SeAH Metal, among others.
+Its current investments include SeAH Besteel, SeAH CSS, SeAH Special Steel and SeAH Metal, among others.

 Holdings

 SeAH Besteel

 SeAH Besteel (formerly Kia Steel) was acquired by the group in 2003, being the first big investment of SeAH Holdings.
 It mainly manufactures special steel bars, forged steel bars and automotive parts.

 SeAH Besteel incorporated POSCO Specialty Steel in 2015 and formed SeAH Changwon Integrated Special Steel Corp. (also known as SeAH CSS).
 As for 2017, The company produced 3 million tonnes of crude steel.
 It is currently South Korea's largest special steel manufacturer with a domestic market share of over 40%.

 SeAH Special Steel

 Founded under the name of Changwon Steel, it was taken over by the SeAH Group in 1998.
 The company produces special steel materials, such as CHQ wire, STS bars and CD bars.
 It was listed on the Korea Stock Exchange in 2011.